susam/pcface/README.md

 PC Face
 =======

-PC Face is a collection of programmer-friendly resources that are useful to draw [CP437][CP437WIKI] characters on a graphical canvas.
-This project provides bitmap arrays of all 256 glyphs from the CP437 character set rendered using a font inspired by IBM PC OEM fonts.
-Additionally, this project includes a script that can be useful to generate similar bitmap arrays using other fonts.
+PC Face is a collection of programmer-friendly resources that allow drawing [CP437][CP437WIKI] characters on a graphical canvas.
+This project provides bitmap arrays for all 256 glyphs from the CP437 character set rendered using various IBM PC OEM fonts.
+Additionally, this project includes a [Python script][PY] to generate these bitmaps.
+This script could be useful for generating similar bitmaps for other fonts not included in this project.
+This project also provides a set of [JavaScript functions][src/pcface.js] that may be used to render the bitmaps on an HTML5 canvas.
+This set of functions serve as a reference of how these bitmaps could be used to render CP437 glyphs in other graphical environments.

 ![CP437 characters rendered on an HTML5 canvas][CP437IMG]

 [CP437WIKI]: https://en.wikipedia.org/wiki/Code_page_437
 [CP437IMG]: https://susam.github.io/blob/img/pcface/pcface-0.2.0.png
+[PY]: src/pcface.py
+[JS]: src/pcface.js

 Contents